Chattanooga Mocs women's basketball

 The Chattanooga Mocs women's basketball team, formerly known as the Lady Mocs, represents the University of Tennessee at Chattanooga in Chattanooga, Tennessee, in NCAA women's basketball competition.
-The team is currently led by head coach Shawn Poppie, and play their home games at McKenzie Arena.
+The team is coached by Deandra Schirmer, and play their home games at McKenzie Arena.

-The team has won 19 SoCon Tournament championships, five consecutively from 2013 through 2017, and have made 16 NCAA tournament appearances, most recently in 2023.
+The team has won 20 SoCon Tournament championships, five consecutively from 2013 through 2017, and have made 17 NCAA tournament appearances, most recently in 2024.
 The 2015–16 team began the season ranked 25th in the AP poll.

-2018–19 roster

 Head Coaches

-The Chattanooga women's team has had only six coaches in their 42-season history: Grace Keith, Sharon Fanning-Otto, Craig Parrott, Wes Moore, Jim Foster, and Katie Burrows.
+The Chattanooga women's team has had only eight coaches in their 50-season history: Grace Keith, Sharon Fanning-Otto, Craig Parrott, Wes Moore, Jim Foster, Katie Burrows, Shane Poppies, and Deandra Schirmer.

 Grace Keith

 Keith had settled into teaching for two years at Chattanooga's Hixson Elementary School, following her 12 years of coaching the girls' basketball team at Hixson High School.
 Title IX became law in 1972 and began affecting the mostly male-dominated college athletics across the US, allowing women to participate.
 Harold Wilkes, then athletic director for UTC and friend to Keith's superiors, offered her a job as head coach for the UTC Mocettes.
 After a few chaotic months of building a program, the former intramural Chattanooga team began its varsity era in the Association for Intercollegiate Athletics for Women, eight years before the NCAA allowed women's basketball as a sport.
 In 1976, Keith retired from basketball to return to teaching.